vietng322611/osu_map_downloader/README.md

 ## About <a name = "about"></a>

-An osu! beatmap downloader that uses Beatconnect.io and Chimu.moe mirrors to download beatmaps from links stored in a text file and zips them afterwards.
+An osu! beatmap downloader that uses Beatconnect.io and Chimu.moe (now has Nerinyan.moe too) mirrors to download beatmaps from links stored in a text file and zips them afterwards.
 I made this because zipping mappools is a pain.

 ## Getting Started <a name = "getting_started"></a>